-- 1. Park the vehicle on firm, level, and non-slippery ground.
-Put the transmission in Reverse.
-Apply the parking brake. - 2.
-Turn on the hazard warning lights, and turn the ignition switch to LOCK (0).
-Have all the passengers get out of the vehicle while you change the tire.
+1. Park the vehicle on firm, level, and non-slippery ground.
+Put the transmission in Park (automatic) or reverse (manual).
+Apply the parking brake.
+If you are towing a trailer, unhitch the trailer.

+- 2. Turn on the hazard warning lights, and turn the ignition switch to the LOCK (0) position.
+Have all passengers get out of the vehicle while you change the tire. - 3.
+Open the hatch.
+Pull up the floor mat and remove the spare tire cover. - 4.
+Unscrew the wing bolt.